bas080/will/README.md

 =======

 Do you have the will to do your todos?
-Now with "will" you can easily manage your todo tasks using the command line.
-There is both a version written in bash and another written in python.
-They both have similar functions and can be run independent of each other.
+Now with "will" you can easily manage your todo tasks using the command line and storing tasks in a human readable markdown format combined with Tabular Format.

-*Some features might differ between the two.
-I am considering continuing this project using python only*

 Features
 ========